nikhilbsardar/Nikhil-B-Sardar.github.io/_pages/about.md

 **PROJECTS**

 **M.Tech Project:**\
-**Real-Time Monitoring of Points of Common Coupling in Distribution Systems through State Estimation:**
+**Real-time monitoring of Points of Common Coupling in Distribution Systems through State Estimation:**
 * Modelled a distribution Network.
 * Performed Root-vector-based Algorithm for observability test for IEEE 34 bus system to add Pseudo Measurements in the system.
 * Implemented and compared results of the Forward/Backward sweep algorithm and Improved the Load flow method of the IEEE 34 bus distribution system.